Publications

 We focus on learning composable policies to control a variety of physical agents with possibly different structures.
 Among state-of-the-art methods, prominent approaches exploit graph-based representations and weight-sharing modular policies based on the message-passing framework.
 However, as shown by recent literature, message passing can create bottlenecks in information propagation and hinder global coordination.
 This drawback can become even more problematic in tasks where high-level planning is crucial.
 In fact, in similar scenarios, each modular policy - e.g., controlling a joint of a robot - would request to coordinate not only for basic locomotion but also achieve high-level goals, such as navigating a maze.
 A classical solution to avoid similar pitfalls is to resort to hierarchical decision-making.
 In this work, we adopt the Feudal Reinforcement Learning paradigm to develop agents where control actions are the outcome of a hierarchical (pyramidal) message-passing process.
 In the proposed Feudal Graph Reinforcement Learning (FGRL) framework, high-level decisions at the top level of the hierarchy are propagated through a layered graph representing a hierarchy of policies.
 Lower layers mimic the morphology of the physical system and upper layers can capture more abstract sub-modules.
 The purpose of this preliminary work is to formalize the framework and provide proof-of-concept experiments on benchmark environments (MuJoCo locomotion tasks).
 Empirical evaluation shows promising results on both standard benchmarks and zero-shot transfer learning settings.

 Conditioning image generation on specific features of the desired output is a key ingredient of modern generative models.
-Most existing approaches focus on conditioning the generation based on free-form text, while some niche studies use scene graphs to describe the content of the image to be generated.
-This paper explores novel methods to condition image generation that are based on object-centric relational representations.
-In particular, we propose a methodology to condition the generation of a particular object in an image on the attributed graph representing its structure and associated style.
+However, existing approaches lack a general and unified way of representing structural and semantic conditioning at diverse granularity levels.
+This paper explores a novel method to condition image generation, based on object-centric relational representations.
+In particular, we propose a methodology to condition the generation of objects in an image on the attributed graph representing their structure and the associated semantic information.
 We show that such architectural biases entail properties that facilitate the manipulation and conditioning of the generative process and allow for regularizing the training procedure.
-The proposed framework is implemented by means of a neural network architecture combining convolutional operators that operate on both the underlying graph and the 2D grid that becomes the output image.
-The resulting model learns to generate multi-channel masks of the object that can be used as a soft inductive bias in the downstream generative task.
-Empirical results show that the proposed approach compares favorably against relevant baselines on image generation conditioned on human poses.
+The proposed conditioning framework is implemented by means of a neural network that learns to generate a 2D, multi-channel, layout mask of the objects, which can be used as a soft inductive bias in the downstream generative task.
+To do so, we leverage both 2D and graph convolutional operators.
+We also propose a novel benchmark for image generation consisting of a synthetic dataset of images paired with their relational representation.
+Empirical results show that the proposed approach compares favorably against relevant baselines.

 Graph Kalman Filters